 Key Takeaways

-As a parent, you're used to thinking of your children first.
-Their sports schedules take precedence over your weekend activities.
-You plan vacations around the school calendar and their trips to summer camp.
-You skimp on dining out and nights at the movies to help pay for music lessons or tutoring.
-But sometimes it can be just as important to consider your own needs.
+As a parent, you are used to putting your children first.
+Their sports schedules often come before your weekend plans.
+You plan vacations around the school calendar and summer camp.
+You cut back on dining out and movie nights to help pay for music lessons or tutoring.
+Still, there are times when it is just as important to think about your own future.

 College & Retirement Costs: An Education

-The average published annual tuition and fees for in-state students attending a public four-year college is just over $10,950, while the average published annual tuition and fees for those attending private four-year institutions is over $39,400.1 (And these prices do not include room and board.)
+The average published annual tuition and fees for in-state students at a public four-year college is just over $11,950.
+The average published annual tuition and fees at a private four-year college is more than $45,000.1 These figures do not include room and board.

 - Your desired retirement lifestyle